-The target is being met but such major investment schemes has to be considered in the long-term as part of a rolling programme.
-The evidence during the monitoring period recognises the important contribution made by the education and health and hospital sectors and the associated spin-offs in terms of specialist research and development.
+The target is being met as there continue to be significant developments in this sector.
+It will be important to check that new planning permissions come forward in future years.
+The evidence during the last three years recognises the important contribution made by the education and health and hospital sectors and the associated spin-offs in terms of specialist research and development.

-Indicator 21 (Local) Planning permissions for new Class B1 uses to include the number of units and gross floorspace
+Planning permissions for new Class B1 uses to include the number of units and gross floorspace